 Credit risk is the risk that a counterparty will not meet its obligation under a financial instrument or customer contract, leading to a financial loss being incurred by the Company.
 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash and cash equivalents, restricted cash, trade receivables, and due from customers on contract.
-The Company mitigates its exposure to credit loss by maintaining cash balances with major Canadian financial institutions.
+The Company mitigates its exposure to credit loss by maintaining the majority of cash balances with major Canadian financial institutions.

-The Company provides credit to its customers in the normal course of business and, as such, has exposure to credit risk in relation to the collection of trade receivables.
+The Company provides credit to its customers in the normal course of business and, as such, has exposure to credit risk in relation to the collection of trade receivables and due from customers on contract.
 Prior to issuing credit, management reviews the customer, taking into account its financial position, historical experience, and other factors.
-The Company minimizes its credit risk associated with trade receivables by maintaining ongoing close contact with customers, by requiring commercial letters of credit, and by reviewing individual account balances, and proactively following up on overdue amounts.
+The Company minimizes its credit risk associated with trade receivables and due from customers on contract by maintaining ongoing close contact with customers, by requiring commercial letters of credit, and by reviewing individual account balances, and proactively following up on overdue amounts.
 The Company maintains a provision for credit losses relating to specific losses estimated on individual exposures.
-As at September 30, 2019, the Company has recorded \$58 (2018 - \$nil) provision for expected credit losses.
+As at September 30, 2020, the Company has recorded a \$nil (2019 - \$58) provision for expected credit losses.